Utah Woman Charged With Lewdness After Being Topless In Her Own Home

 Facebook has also been criticized for its ban on images of women with "uncovered female nipples except in the context of breastfeeding, birth giving and after-birth moments, health-related situations (for example, post-mastectomy, breast cancer awareness or gender confirmation surgery) or an act of protest."
 Instagram's policy on female nipples is similar.

-More than 100 people lay nude in front of Facebook's New York offices in May, holding aloft images of female nipples, in protest of the company's policies.
+More than 100 people lay nude in front of Facebook's New York offices in May, holding aloft images of female nipples in protest of the company's policies.